Loading

 Applications lodged by students outside Australia

-Student visa applications lodged by applicants outside Australia are processed according to government policy priorities, which are outlined in Ministerial Direction No. 111 – Order for considering and disposing of offshore Subclass 500 (Student) visa applications.
+Student visa applications lodged by applicants outside Australia are processed according to government policy priorities.
+For applications lodged before 14 November 2025, these priorities are outlined in Ministerial Direction 111 – Order for considering and disposing of offshore Subclass 500 (Student) visa applications.
+For applications lodged on or after 14 November 2025, these priorities are outlined in Ministerial Direction 115 – Order for considering and disposing of offshore Subclass 500 (Student) visa applications.

-Ministerial Direction No. 111 (MD111) is not a visa cap and it does not set the criteria to approve or refuse a student visa application.
+A Ministerial Direction is not a visa cap, and it does not set the criteria to approve or refuse a student visa application.

 How applications are prioritised under MD111